ToolJet/ToolJet/docs/docs/setup/docker.md

 Follow the steps below to deploy ToolJet on a server using Docker Compose.
 ToolJet requires a PostgreSQL database to store applications definitions, (encrypted) credentials for datasources and user authentication data.

 :::info
-If you rather want to try out ToolJet on your local machine with Docker, you can follow the steps [here](/docs/setup/try-tooljet/).
+If you would rather want to try out ToolJet on your local machine with Docker, you can follow the steps [here](/docs/setup/try-tooljet/).
 :::

 *If you have any questions feel free to join our [Slack Community](https://tooljet.com/slack) or send us an email at hello@tooljet.com.*